Identifying Type II Strongly Lensed Gravitational-Wave Images in Third-Generation Gravitational-Wave Detectors: Distinguishing type II Events

 where the subscript $i = {\rm I},{\rm II}$ denotes the assumed image type.
 In an actual inference analysis, we do not know a priori the `true' waveform parameters.
 Therefore, we usually evaluate the integrals in Eq.\eqref{Eq:Bayes Factor} using a sampling algorithm that explores the parameter space spanned by $\para$ stochastically.

-Still, we can give an analytical approximate of the Bayes factor for distinguishing a Type-II image from a Type-I image using only the SNR $\rho$ and the mismatch $\epsilon$ we calculated in Sec.~\ref{section:mismatch}.
+Still, we can give an analytical approximate of the Bayes factor for distinguishing a type II image from a type I image using only the SNR $\rho$ and the mismatch $\epsilon$ we calculated in Sec.~\ref{section:mismatch}.
 Following the treatment in Refs. \cite{Cornish:2011ys, Vallisneri:2012qq, DelPozzo:2014cla}, with the Laplace approximation we can write the log Bayes factor as

-where $\sigma^{\rm posterior}_{i}$ is the posterior (uncertainty) volume assuming that the lensed GW is of Type-$i$.
+where $\sigma^{\rm posterior}_{i}$ is the posterior (uncertainty) volume assuming that the lensed GW is of type-$i$.
 The log likelihood ratio in Eq.\eqref{Eq:Laplace approximation} can be shown \cite{DelPozzo:2014cla}, in the high SNR limit, to scale as

 when the (minimized) mismatch $\epsilon \ll 1$.
 If we ignore the correlation between the parameters, we can estimate the posterior volume $\sigma^{\rm posterior}_{i}$ roughly as